 Under D2.13(g), stairways in Class 9b buildings require a change in direction of at least 30° at specified points.
 This limits the distance a person can trip or fall down the stairways.
 This sort of occurrence is more likely to take place in buildings with large numbers of people who are unfamiliar with the building or its stairways.

-Quarter landings - D2.13 (h) and (i)
+Winders in lieu of landings - D2.13 (h) and (i)